gregorriegler/kata-todoapp-inside-out/README.md

 - return a list of tasks (DONE)
 - create a new task (DONE)
 - all features should be accessible via an http json api (infrastructure DONE)
-- delete an existing task
+- tasks should be persisted in-memory (infrastructure DONE)

-- tasks should be persisted in-memory
+- delete an existing task (DONE)
-- make it possible to edit tasks
+- make it possible to edit tasks (skipped, nothing new)
-- make it possible to mark task as done
+- make it possible to mark task as done (skipped, nothing new)

 - register user with username
 - create role "creator" whom should be the only one allowed to create tasks
 - create role "doer" who should be the only one allowed to mark tasks as done